redfire359/SecureChatRoom/README.md

 `git clone https://github.com/redfire359/SecureChatRoom.git`

-5. Generate your certificates.
+5. Generate your certificates and create a password when prompted.
 Make sure you put the IP as the machine that will be running `server.exe`

 ```
 cd SecureChatRoom/certs